wazo-pbx/xivo-blog/content/articles/sprint-review-1601.md

  * A search bar has been added to the context page
  * The user's extension will now be displayed next to his name in multiselect boxes
- * The line associated to a device can be edit by clicking on its number in the device list
+ * The line associated to a device can be edited by clicking on its number in the device list

 **REST API:** A new API for managing "custom" endpoints has been added.
 Custom endpoints enable the use of communication protocols that are supported by Asterisk but not fully managed by XiVO, such as DAHDI cards.
 This new API represents an